traefik/traefik/docs/content/https/spiffe.md

 provides a secure identity in the form of a specially crafted X.509 certificate, to every workload in an environment.

-Traefik is able to connect to the Workload API to obtain its SPIFFE ID used to secure the connection with SPIFFE enabled backends.
+Traefik is able to connect to the Workload API to obtain an x509-SVID used to secure the connection with SPIFFE enabled backends.

 ## Workload API